AD Blocker Detected

 American Society of Exercise Physiologists

-This group offers a credential of Board Certified Exercise Physiologist (EPC) after taking the EPC exam.
-The exam has 200 multiple choice questions and allows for a four-hour time limit, and individuals must be a member of the ASEP and already have bachelors or master’s degree in Exercise Science or Exercise Physiology.
+This group offers a Board Certified Exercise Physiologist (EPC) credential after taking the EPC exam.
+The exam has 200 multiple-choice questions and allows for a four-hour time limit.
+Individuals must be members of the ASEP and already have a bachelor’s or master’s degree in Exercise Science or Exercise Physiology.

-Individuals interested in ASEP certification also must complete specific coursework requirements and must complete continuing education courses every five years to maintain this ASEP certification.
+Individuals interested in ASEP certification must also complete specific coursework requirements and continuing education courses every five years to maintain this ASEP certification.

 National Academy of Sports Medicine